Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Results

-The mean kinetic energy shows that $P_d$ is balanced primarily by TKE production and mean KE dissipation for \caseone, with a very small contribution from transport terms.
+The mean kinetic energy budget shows that $P_d$ is balanced primarily by TKE production and mean KE dissipation for \caseone, with a very small contribution from transport terms.
 The mean KE dissipation $\mathcal{E}$ is large due to the low Reynolds number, and peaks very close to the cylinder walls where mean flow gradients are largest.
 This is clear from Figure \ref{fig:int_energy_budgets} (a) since $\mathcal{E}$ is nearly independent of $x_\mathcal{V}$, indicating there are no mean dissipative processes in the far-wake.
 Nearly all TKE production occurs within the first few cylinder diameters, although there is some slow variation with $x_\mathcal{V}$ further downstream due to shear at the edges of the wake.

-With stronger stratification (b) we see that $\mathcal{P}$ is reduced, and $\mathcal{E}$ is increased, relative to the weaker stratification case (a).
-In addition, the mean buoyancy flux becomes important, and the transport terms $\mathcal{T}_\text{KE}^E$ and $\mathcal{T}_\text{KE}^p$ increase in magnitude.
-The mean buoyancy flux reaches approximately 10\% of the power input from drag, although this is at least partially balanced by the net transport terms due to the large negative $\mathcal{T}_\text{KE}^p$.
+With stronger stratification (\ref{fig:int_energy_budgets} (b)) we see that $\mathcal{P}$ is reduced, and $\mathcal{E}$ is increased, relative to the weaker stratification case (\ref{fig:int_energy_budgets} (a)).
+In addition, the mean buoyancy flux becomes important, and $\widetilde{\mathcal{T}}_\text{KE}$ becomes slightly positive.
+The mean buoyancy flux reaches approximately 10\% of the power input from drag, although this is partially balanced by the net positive transport terms.
+There is a direct interplay between transport and mean buoyancy flux, due to the pressure contribution to $\widetilde{\mathcal{T}}_\text{KE}$ \eqref{eq:partial_KE_vol_int_2}.